-Workplace learning (WPL) or placement, is an important part of a student’s education.
-It allows the integration of subject content with practice through a range of community and human service experiences.
-Students experience the frontline tasks of a community service worker and develop practical skills needed in the workplace.
+Workplace learning (WPL) or placement, is an important part of your education.
+It allows you to combine your subject content with practice through various community and human service experiences.
+You'll experience the frontline tasks of a community service worker and develop practical skills that you'll need in the workplace.

 Students enrolled in the Bachelor of Human Services are required to complete 400 hours of workplace learning.
 Placements do not include any previous/current voluntary hours or observational work.

-For all students in the Bachelor of Human Services placements:
+All placements in the Bachelor of Human Services:

 If you commenced your studies in 2019 then you will need to undertake:

 If you are commencing your studies in 2020 then you will need to undertake:

 Eligible for credit?
 If you think you might be eligible to be considered for a credit, either due to previous placements or work experience, you can apply for credit.